The Care Team strives to create a safe and inclusive campus culture, where students, faculty, and staff can succeed with support.

 - triage all notifications of student behavior concerns to identify threat level and/or appropriate action

 - provide outreach, consultation, appropriate assessment, and/or referral for issues related to concerning student behaviors

 - create a unified reporting and tracking system that allows the Care Team to observe patterns of behavior and document the discussion, intervention, and recommended plan for identified students.

-The Care Team is comprised of employees representing the Student Life Office, Residence Life, Counseling Services, Access Services, Campus Security, Human Resources, and faculty.
-The Team Leader is Director of Counseling Ann Brandau.
+The Care Team is comprised of employees representing the Student Life Office, Residence Life, Counseling and Case Management Services, Access Services, Campus Security, Human Resources, and faculty.
+The Team Leader is Director of Counseling and Case Management Services, Ann Brandau.

 Online Care Referral Form

 Anyone can refer a student to the Care Team via the online care referral form, including Western employees, students, family members, and others who believe a student might benefit from additional resources and support.

 Referrals are reviewed during normal business hours and are not monitored after hours, on weekends, or during official college holidays.
 For emergency or urgent situations involving immediate risk or threat to safety, security, or health, please call 911 and then contact Campus Security at 608-785-9191.